Naman1997/wireguard-k8s-ingress/README.md

 ```
 # Create a copy of config example files - Do not move or delete the example files!
+# Make sure to supply users with sudo privileges for both VMs
 cp ansible_vars.example ansible_vars
 cp ansible_hosts.example ansible_hosts